flozz/nautilus-terminal/README.rst

 * Can be displayed / hidden using the ``F4`` key (configurable),
 * Supports drag & drop of file on the terminal,
 * Uses the default shell for the user,
-* Allows to configure the terminal appearance (background and text color).
+* Allows to configure the terminal appearance (font, background and text color).

 **Requirements:**